Vitamin C is a water-soluble vitamin. It is needed for normal growth and development.

 - Weakened tooth enamel

-A severe form of vitamin C deficiency is known as scurvy, which mainly affects older, malnourished adults.
+A severe form of vitamin C deficiency is known as scurvy.
+This mainly affects older, malnourished adults.

 The Recommended Dietary Allowance (RDA) for vitamins reflects how much of each vitamin most people should get each day.
 The RDA for vitamins may be used as goals for each person.